 - McGuffin: All the episodes revolve around one of these.

-- No Ending: Neither the manga nor the anime have an actual ending.
+- No Ending: Neither the manga, its sequel series, nor the anime have an actual ending.

 - Non-Human Sidekick: Kir, Jing's perverted bird sidekick.

 - Prison Episode: When Jing heads to the prison Seventh Heaven in order to find Campari and steal his dream-making power.

 - Ridiculously Human Robot: The Jing Girl in the Reviva arc is only revealed to be an automaton when she winds down and has to be fixed by her creator.
 Her search for the immortality formula made the illusion even more convincing.

 - The Rival: Every arc has someone either competing with Jing for the McGuffin or he already has it and is trying to protect it from Jing.